 Tonight is the Night I Fell Asleep at the Wheel - by Barenaked Ladies.
 I tend to find Barenaked Ladies rather annoying.
 Writing a dead teen car crash song should help, but well, it doesn't, they are still rather annoying.
 Lyrics

-Leader of the Pack - The Shangri-las.
-(1965) The boyfriend is no good and he conveniently goes off and gets himself killed.
+Leader of the Pack .
+The Shangri-las.
+(1965).
+The boyfriend is no good and he conveniently goes off and gets himself killed.
 The relationship probably wouldn't have lasted.
 Lyrics

 Leader of the Laundromat - The Detergents.
 And the parody of Leader of the Pack.
 Lyrics

 Condition Red by the Goodies - Motorcycles and angry parents are a disaster for teens.
-He was such a nice boy before he grew that awful beard and let his hair grow long.
+He was such a nic. boy before he grew that awful beard and let his hair grow long.
 So, he goes away mad to the sounds of a motorcycle driving off and a crash and sirens after she sends him off because of what her parents think.
 Lyrics

-Terry - by Twinkle (1965) - This sounds like a English version of leader of the pack.
-From 1965, reached #5 in Britain, and I guess she (real name - Marilyn Ripley or Lynn Annette Ripley, not sure which one is correct) was also dating Peter Noone (from Herman's Hermits) at the time.
-Lyrics Black Denim Trousers - by The Diamonds - A motorcycle wreck on the highway song with the grieving girlfriend and all they found at the end was his clothes.
-Not really sure if this guy was a teen though.
-Lyrics Eye Of The Hurricane - by David Wilcox.
+Eye Of The Hurricane - by David Wilcox.
 I haven't heard this one.
 A reader suggested it.
 A woman hooked on speed on her motorcycle and meets a truck that ends her race, and her heart.
 The reader says: "GREAT folky/acoustic track, wherein a girl (age unknown, but she's riding a Honda hurricane--not exactly the prime ride for the Biker Mama 40+ gang) substitutes vehicular speed for the love so sorely lacking in her life.
 One night a careless asshole in an SUV veers too close and she gets dead.
 As motorcyclist myself (who dreams of finding a beautiful woman with her own [fast] motorcycle), I find this one to be a serious tearjerker.
 Plus, the musicianship and songwriting are top notch."
 Lyrics

 Teenage Cremation - by Bob Hudson (1975) - I've just run across this one.
 It is sort of doo-wop, about a motorcycle accident, running into a truck at 100 miles an hour.
 For some reason it reminds me of Sha Naa Naa.
 I think it is supposed to be sort of funny in that hip ironic way.
 My best attempt at deciphering the lyrics.
 I think it is Australian, which might be why I hadn't heard it before.
-Teen Angel - Mark Dinning.
-(1960) Couldn't he have gone and bought another ring?
-Not a very smart thing jumping in front of a train for that.
-Lyrics

 My Baby's Dead - George Carlin.
 A reader suggested this one.
 I haven't heard this one before.
 Also, don't forget George Carlin's Top 40 radio sketch where he plays a new hit ("#1 & moving higher all the time") called "My Baby's Dead."
 He says it's by "that great new group from England, the Kansas City Boys," then that it's by "Danny & the Dressmakers, one of the great new groups around."
-(Later there was an English punk outfit called Danny & the Dressmakers, interestingly....)
+(Later there was an English punk outfit called Danny & the Dressmakers, interestingly)....
 Lyrics

-The Water Was Red - Johnny Cymbal (1961) Looks like she was killed in a shark attack in this one.
-This is all the lyrics I have for this one: "And the white fin came into sight
+The Water Was Red - Johnny Cymbal (1961).
+Looks like she was killed in a shark attack in this one.
+This is all the lyrics I have for this one: "And the white fin came into sight The shark had struck and disappeared And left his sweetheart dead And as he pulled her to the shore"

 A Thousand Feet Below by Terry Tyler.
 This is all I know about this one - LANDA 679 Tyler, Terry-A Thousand Feet Below / Answer Me 10/4/61.
 Reader says: This was played by Top 40 stations in 1963-64, about a guy whose girl jumped off a cliff onto rocks "a thousand feet below," and he was planning to go "high, high up that mountain side" and join her."